Application and CV advice

 Graduate CVs and job applications: they can take as much planning and preparation as an essay or project write up.
 Here we cover the basics of how to tackle online applications, structure a graduate CV and put together a covering letter.
 Maybe you’ve got some gaps in your background, don’t know how to deal with your extracurricular activities, or you’re stuck in dissertation writing mode and can’t fit everything on two sides of A4?
 Find tips to highlight your best self and writing advice to showcase your skills without wasting space.
-(Head to our job hunting resources page if you are looking for example graduate CVs.)
+(Head to our job hunting resources page if you are looking for example graduate CVs and cover letters.)

 Employer research is central to graduate job hunting success.
 Don't even think about starting on an application form or CV without doing it.